New Handrail Costs

 • The handrail cannot be lower than 900mm or any higher than 1000mm.

-• You don’t need a handrail on the first two steps.
+• You don’t usually need a handrail on the first two steps of a short flight.

 There are different regulations for blocks of flats with common stairs or public buildings.
 If you are unsure about regulations, then visit your local authority building regulation department and they will explain the regulations to you.